cygnus77/nerve-segmentation/README.md

 [image-analysis.py](./image-analysis.py) works in two modes: scanning and analysis.
 The '-scan' option scans all data files to spot duplicates by computing image differences for every possible pair of images and stores the results in a file.
 In the second step, it can show side-by-side comparisons of duplicates, histogram of difference values and allow user to enter corrections.

+- 63 duplicates images with difference < 100, 52 of which have mismatching masks
+- 131 duplicates images with difference < 1000, 107 of which have mismatching masks

 ### Histogram of image differences

 (log scale)